donhenton/image-sandbox/README.md

 # Image Sandbox

-Playing around with images of d3 graphs, and mailing them as attachments.
-This code is currently incorporated into my node app at http://donhenton-node.herokuapp.com/ under Apps --> Mailer Demonstrations
+Playing around with images of d3 graphs, downloading and testing svg --> image Part of this code is currently incorporated into my node app at http://donhenton-node.herokuapp.com/ under Apps --> Mailer Demonstrations.
+This code provides the svg --> image data, which was then mailed as an attachement.

 ## Index Page
 Demonstrates the various parts of the image being pulled from svg --> Canvas --> Image